aabouqas42/lib42/README.md

 # aabouqas42
-this is a library developed in C that contains useful functions to get more productivity  in your projects
+# # This is a library developed in C that contains useful functions to get more productivity  in your projects

 # Functions :
 	ft_atoi.c